-Indicators often used to measure maternal mortality are the maternal mortality ratio (MMRatio or MMR), maternal mortality rate (MMRate), proportion of maternal deaths among all deaths of females of reproductive age (PM), and the lifetime risk of maternal death (LTR).
+Indicators often used to measure maternal mortality are the maternal mortality ratio (MMR or MMRatio), maternal mortality rate (MMRate), proportion of maternal deaths among all deaths of females of reproductive age (PM), and the lifetime risk of maternal death (LTR).

-The MMR is the number of maternal deaths per live birth.
+The MMR is the number of maternal deaths per 100,000 live births.
 Thus, it represents obstetric risk.
-This is different from the MMRate, which is the number of maternal deaths divided by the number of women of reproductive age (usually between ages 15 to 49).
+This is different from the MMRate, which is the number of maternal deaths per 100,000 women of reproductive age (usually ages 15 to 49).
 MMRate is a cause-specific death rate and represents the risk of maternal death among women of reproductive age.
 The PM is the proportion of maternal deaths among all deaths of women of reproductive age.
 The LTR is the probability of a woman dying from maternal causes over the course of her reproductive lifespan (usually 35 years).
+Refer to Box 1 for more details.

 These measures can be used with either maternal or pregnancy-related deaths.
-When using pregnancy-related deaths, it is important to indicate that the measures are pregnancy-related rather than maternal.
-For example, when using pregnancy-related deaths, MMR becomes pregnancy-related mortality ratio or PRMR.
+When using pregnancy-related deaths, it is important to indicate that the measures are